Personalization for ecommerce – How did Tagalys start its journey?

-Tagalys provides eCommerce personalization services and our APIs (using plugins) can be applied to personalize product discovery across channels like site search, recommendations, and listing pages.
+Tagalys provides eCommerce personalization services and our APIs (using plugins) can be applied to personalize product discovery across channels like site search, product recommendations, and listing pages.
 Our founders did not wake up one morning and decide to build personalization as a service, it was built by accident.

 In their previous avatar, Antony and Palani had conceptualized and built a social commerce platform as they saw a growing consumer need driven by the growth of eCommerce.
 The supply side of the platform consisted of a complex web of spiders crawling eCommerce sites for products and all public information about them.
 At its peak, the platform covered over 3000 unique brands and over 8 million unique SKUs.
 The demand side consisted of consumers who were interested in online fashion and home décor shopping.

 Like most platforms, Monthly active users (MAU) was the primary metric of focus as that tied directly to their current and future revenue model.
 But how do you keep consumers engaged to ensure churn is minimal?
 How do you build an engaged community that will refer others to this platform?